RyanKolbe/ArtDomain/README.md

    The application will not have the ability to handle actual transactions as this is outside of the scope of my current capabilities.

-3. The customer and buyer can also arrange for the product details to be made available for a courier company to pick up.
+3. The member and buyer can also arrange for the product details to be made available for a courier company to pick up.

 The focus of the application is transfer of information and not actual monetary transactions.